ditdotdev/dit/docs/src/lifecycle/docker.rst

 a much more limited support matrix.
 In addition, distros will often build specialized versions for different clouds (e.g. AWS, Azure, GCP), requiring specific builds for each of them.
-You're much more likely to encounter an unsupported platform when running Titan on Linux, but the community tries to provide pre-built binaries for:
+You're much more likely to encounter an unsupported platform when running Datadatdat on Linux, but the community tries to provide pre-built binaries for:

 * Ubuntu Bionic (18.04) and later